Update for 2021 applicants

 The unique mentoring, usually provided by a consultant in emergency medicine and intensive care, will support your progression developing relationships and the wider networks, that is so valuable as you complete your medical degree and commence your early years as a doctor.

-We are considering applications from third and fourth-year students for 2019/20 entry.
+We are considering applications from third and fourth-year students.
 All students will be assessed using identical applicant shortlisting and interview performance criteria and applicants will be assessed on individual merit and potential, not their specific position in training.

 Enjoy a truly unique intercalated degree experience.